matias-gonz/Reaktor-Junior-Dev-Assignment/README.md

 => Loading times could be improved by using quicksort and binary search.
 This depends on the amount of times the user will need to switch categories.

-=> Try to fetch data from server again if fails.
+=> Try to fetch data from server a second time if it fails.